essen48183/FirePolicePensionCalc/README.md

 ## Employee Data

 - Employee data is stored in `FirePolicePensionCalc/Data/employees.json`
+- Each employee record includes:
+  - Hire date and current age
+  - Spouse age difference (for survivor benefit calculations)
+  - Years of service (calculated from hire date)
+- System-wide calculations use this actual data to:
+  - Calculate individual retirement eligibility
+  - Determine years to retirement for each employee
+  - Calculate individual contribution requirements
+  - Aggregate all requirements for system-wide totals
 - Easy to update without recompiling
 - JSON format matches the Employee struct exactly